 - Use a Spreadsheet Program

-Spreadsheet programs, like Microsoft Excel, are ideal for time value of money calculations as well as most other financial calculations.
-The beauty of the spreadsheet program is that it can also be used to illustrate the concepts of time value of money like a word processing program with things like timelines.
+Spreadsheet programs, like Microsoft Excel, are ideal for the time value of money calculations as well as most other financial calculations.

-Also, we apply these concepts to financial procedures like calculating net present value, profitability index, internal rate of return, and other capital budgeting procedures that make a small business successful.
+Also, companies apply these concepts as a component of other financial procedures like calculating net present value, profitability index, internal rate of return, and other capital budgeting procedures that make a small business successful.